 How to Use This Medication

-Prednisone immediate-release tablets are available in five strengths: 1 mg, 2.5 mg, 5 mg, 10 mg and 20 mg.
-Delayed-release tablets are available in three strengths: 1 mg, 2 mg, and 5 mg.
+Prednisone immediate-release tablets are available in six strengths: 1 mg, 2.5 mg, 5 mg, 10 mg, 20 mg and 50 mg.
+Delayed-release tablets are available in three strengths: 1 mg, 2 mg and 5 mg.
+Prednisone oral liquid is available in one strength: 5 mg/5 mL.

 Each person’s prednisone dosage varies depending on the condition being treated and how the patient responds to the dose.
 There are no set dosages on the drug label because they have to be tailored to each patient.
 The initial dose varies from 5 mg to 60 mg once a day.

-Prednisone works best when taken in the morning before 9 am with food or milk.
-Some patients may need antacids between meals to avoid peptic ulcers when taking large doses.
+Immediate-release forms (tablets and oral liquid) of prednisone work best when taken in the morning before 9 am with food or milk.
+Delayed-release tablets may be taken at different times of the day by different people depending on what they are taking prednisone for.
+Some patients may need antacids between meals to avoid stomach ulcers when taking large doses.

-Patients should swallow tablets whole and shouldn’t chew, break or divide them.
+Patients should swallow delayed-release tablets whole and shouldn’t chew, break or divide them.

-The drug label provides one recommended dosage to treat acute exacerbations of multiple sclerosis.
+The immediate-release tablet and oral liquid drug label provides one recommended dosage to treat acute exacerbations of multiple sclerosis.
 Patients may take 200 mg per day for one week followed by 80 mg every other day for one month.

 Health care providers may increase or lower the dose based on response.
 After the health care provider finds a dose that works, they will lower it by small increments until the lowest effective dose is reached.